IoannisTselekoglou/Linear-Regression-/README.md

 ## Introduction

 This Python project implements Linear Regression algorithms from scratch.
-The primary goal is to have an comprehensible implementation of these fundamental machine learning algorithms
+The primary goal is to have a comprehensible implementation of these fundamental machine learning algorithms.

 ### Linear Regression